sdiehl/wiwinwlh/tutorial.md

  - Take input from a radio antenna for singal processing

-Conceptualizing I/O as a monad enables the developer to access information outside the program but operate on the data with pure functions.
-The following examples will show how we can use IO actions and IO values to receive input from and print to stdout.
+Conceptualizing I/O as a monad enables the developer to access information outside the program, but operate on the data with pure functions.
+The following examples will show how we can use IO actions and IO values to receive input from stdin and print to stdout.

 Perhaps the most immediately useful function for doing I/O in Haskell is ``putStrLn``.
 This function takes a ``String`` and returns an ``IO ()``.
-Calling this function from ``main`` will result in the ``String`` and a newline character being printed to stdout.
+Calling it from ``main`` will result in the ``String`` being printed to stdout followed by a newline character.

 ```haskell
 putStrLn :: String -> IO ()